OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation

 \section{Introduction}

 Text-to-video (T2V) generation, which aims to create a video sequence based on the condition of a text describing the video, is an emerging visual understanding task.
-Thanks to the significant advancements of large multi-modality model Sora~\cite{videoworldsimulators2024}, T2V generation has recently garnered significant attention.
-For example, based on DiT~\cite{peebles2023scalable}, OpenSora\tablefootnote{ https://github.com/hpcaitech/Open-Sora}, OpenSoraPlan~\cite{open-sora-plan} and recent works~\cite{wang2023lavie,lu2023vdt} utilize the collected million-scale text-video datasets to reproduce Sora.
-However, these diffusion models~\cite{ma2024latte, wang2023modelscope, lu2023vdt, chen2023gentron, wang2023lavie} still faces two critical challenges: 1) \textit{Lacking a precise high-quality dataset}.
-The previous popular video datasets, WebVid-10M and Panda-70M, are either with low quality or too large for most research institutions.
-Therefore, it is challenging but crucial to collect a precise high-quality text-video pairs for T2V generation.
+Thanks to the significant advancements of large multi-modality model Sora~\citep{videoworldsimulators2024}, T2V generation has recently garnered significant attention.
+For example, based on DiT~\citep{peebles2023scalable}, OpenSora\footnote{ https://github.com/hpcaitech/Open-Sora}, OpenSoraPlan~\citep{open-sora-plan} and recent works~\citep{wang2023lavie,lu2023vdt} utilize the collected million-scale text-video datasets to reproduce Sora.
+However, these diffusion models~\citep{ma2024latte, wang2023modelscope, lu2023vdt, chen2023gentron, wang2023lavie} still faces two critical challenges: 1) \textit{Lacking a precise high-quality video dataset}.
+Previously popular video datasets, such as WebVid-10M and Panda-70M, overly emphasized large scale, resulting in the inclusion of many low-quality videos and short, imprecise captions.
+Therefore, collecting a precise high-quality text-to-video dataset while maintaining a scale of millions is challenging but crucial for T2V generation.
 2) \textit{{Ignoring to fully utilize textual information}}.
 Recent T2V methods have focused on vision transformer (\textit{e.g.}, STDiT in OpenSora), using a simple cross attention module, which falls short of making full use of {semantic information from text tokens}.